 Instructions

-- Separate 5 eggs, adding the yolks to a large bowl (use a stand mixer bowl if you have one) and adding the whites to a large stainless mixing bowl.
-(To prevent any goofs, it helps to first use two small bowls, adding one egg white at a time to one, and one yolk at a time to the other, then pouring those into your larger bowls as you go.
-If you get any yolk in your egg white, you can start over with another egg.)
+- Separate 5 eggs while they're cold, adding the yolks to a large bowl (use a stand mixer bowl if you have one) and adding the whites to a large stainless mixing bowl.
+(It helps to first use two small bowls, adding one egg white at a time to one, and one yolk at a time to the other, then pouring those into your larger bowls as you go.
+If you get any yolk in an egg white, you can start over with another egg.)
 Wash your hands after touching raw eggs.

 - Preheat the oven to 325 degrees F. Grease and flour two, 9-inch, round cake pans.

-- If you also have a hand mixer, you can make your meringue while the stand mixer beats the egg yolks.
+- If you also have a hand mixer, you can make the meringue while the stand mixer beats the egg yolks.
 If not, just wait until the egg yolk mixture is done.
-To make the meringue, using clean beaters, beat the five egg whites and gradually add in the ½ cup of granulated sugar, beating well after each addition.
+To make the meringue, using clean beaters and a large, clean stainless bowl, beat the five egg whites and gradually add in the ½ cup of granulated sugar, beating well after each addition.
 Beat until soft, rounded peaks form.
 (It will take several minutes.
 The peaks will turn over slightly when the beater is slowly lifted out of the meringue.)

-- Gently spread your egg yolk mixture over your beaten egg whites, and gently fold them together, (use an under-and-over motion with your spatula.)
-Sift your flour into a small bowl (if you have a fine mesh strainer, you can use that to sift).
+- Gently spread the egg yolk mixture over the beaten egg whites, and gently fold them together, (use an under-and-over motion with your spatula.)
+Sift the flour into a small bowl (if you have a fine mesh strainer, you can use that to sift).
 Gradually add the sifted flour to the batter (add ¼ cup of flour at a time), gently folding in the flour as you go.

-- Transfer your cake batter to the two cake pans, distributing it evenly and smoothing the tops with your spatula.
-Bake for 20-25 minutes on the center rack (they both should fit diagonally), or until a cake tester or toothpick inserted in the center comes out clean.
-Cool the cake layers by standing them up on a clean towel and letting them lean on a wire rack against your counter's back splash wall.
+- Transfer the cake batter to the two cake pans, distributing it evenly and smoothing the tops with your spatula.
+Bake for 15-25 minutes on the center rack (they both should fit diagonally), until a cake tester or toothpick inserted in the center comes out clean.
+Cool the cake layers by standing them up on a clean towel and letting them lean on a wire rack against your counter's backsplash wall.
 Turn the pans counter-clockwise occasionally, as the cakes pull away from the edges of the pans.

-- While the cake layers are cooling, make your filling.
-Squeeze ¾ cup of orange juice and whisk it with ½ cup granulated sugar and the 1 tablespoon of orange zest.
+- While the cake layers are cooling, make the filling.
+Squeeze ¾ cup of orange juice and whisk it with ½ cup granulated sugar and the 1 tablespoon of orange zest you prepared earlier.
 Set that aside.

 - Separate two eggs, placing the egg whites in a clean and dry medium, stainless bowl.
 (You won't need the two egg yolks but can refrigerate them for another use.)
 Using clean beaters, beat the egg whites until frothy, then gradually add in ¼ cup granulated sugar, beating well after each addition.
 Beat the egg whites until stiff peaks (not dry) are formed.
 (It will take several minutes.
 The peaks will remain standing when the beater is slowly lifted out of the meringue.)
 Add the orange juice mixture to the meringue and gently fold it in until you no longer see any liquid.

 - The next day (or after 10 hours), the filling should mostly be absorbed into the cake layers.
-Make your whipped cream an hour before serving the cake.
-In a large, stainless mixing bowl and using clean beaters, beat your cream, confectioners sugar and vanilla.
-Beat until the mixture forms the consistency of whipped cream.
+Make the whipped cream an hour before serving the cake.
+In a large, stainless mixing bowl (don't use a glass bowl) add the cream and vanilla.
+Use clean beaters to beat them until frothy.
+Then gradually add the confectioners sugar while beating the mixture.
+Beat until you have stiff whipped cream.

 - To assemble the cake, place one cake layer on your serving dish, with the filling side on top.
-Gently spread whipped cream over the cake's surface.
+Gently spread a 1-inch thick layer of whipped cream over the cake's surface.
 Place the other cake layer on top, keeping the filling side up.
 Frost the top and sides of the cake, making swirls if you wish.
 Decorate with orange slices, if desired.

 Notes